RMS Empress of Asia

 RMS Empress of Asia was an ocean liner built in 1912–1913 by Fairfield Shipbuilding and Engineering at Govan on the Clyde in Scotland for Canadian Pacific Steamships.

 As well as being a passenger liner in peacetime, Empress of Asia served as an armed merchant cruiser and a troopship in wartime.
 She was sunk during World War II by Japanese aircraft while transiting from Bombay to Singapore.

 Service history

-Empress of Asia was built by Fairfield Shipbuilding and Engineering at Govan near Glasgow in Scotland She was launched on 23 November 1912, and christened by Mrs. Bosworth, wife of the Vice-President of the Canadian Pacific Railway.
+Empress of Asia was built by Fairfield Shipbuilding and Engineering at Govan near Glasgow in Scotland Decorative plaster and wrought iron work in the dining room was carried out by H.H.
+Martyn & Co.
+She was launched on 23 November 1912, and christened by Mrs. Bosworth, wife of the vice-president of the Canadian Pacific Railway.
 She completed her maiden voyage in 1913.

 In May 1914, Captain Samuel Robinson pushed the RMS Empress of Asia and her crew in setting a new world's record for both a single day's steaming (473 nautical miles) and for crossing the Pacific (nine days, two hours, and fifteen minutes).